-Both the AEO and ABC are statutory office holders for the Commonwealth Department of Infrastructure, Transport, Regional Development, Communications and the Arts (DITRDCA).
+Both the AEO and ABC are statutory office holders for the Commonwealth Department of Infrastructure and Regional Development.

 The Act, the Regulations and the Master Plan are legally binding on all operators at Jandakot Airport.
-This includes the operator of the airport, Jandakot Airport Holdings (JAH), as well as tenants, sub-tenants, contractors, sub-contractors, casual operators and visitors.
+This includes the operator of the airport, Jandakot Airport Holdings (JAH), as well as all other operators including tenants, sub-tenants, contractors, sub-contractors, casual operators and visitors.

-Duty of Care
+Your Duty of Care